kgsahil/Gitter/README.md

    - Output: "Switched to a new branch '<branch-name>'"
 4. **Branch Switching**:
    - Check if branch exists
-   - Read target branch's commit hash
+   - Read target and current branch commit hashes
-   - Read commit's tree object
+   - Read both commits' tree objects
+   - **Intelligent Index Merging**:
+     - Preserve staged uncommitted files in index
+     - Remove entries tracked in current commit but not in target
+     - Add entries from target branch if not already in index
+     - Git-compatible staged file preservation
    - **Restore Working Tree**: Recursively traverse tree and restore all files
-   - **Rebuild Index**: Update index to match branch state
+   - **Remove Files**: Delete files in current tree but not in target tree
+   - **Clean Directories**: Remove empty directories recursively
    - Update `.gitter/HEAD` to point to branch
    - Output: "Switched to branch '<branch-name>'"
 5. **Error Handling**: Validate arguments, branch existence, and commits